Sir Ratan Tata Trust

-Conservation and digitization

-Under this sub-theme, SRTT primarily supports projects to devise strategies by which to conserve national art treasures and enhance public use and access to endangered cultural heritage.

-Community media and livelihoods

-The Trust supports community based media projects that have the potential to add value to the quality of life of communities, especially in the rural areas.

 Endowment grants

 The Trust has developed and used endowments to sustain mission-driven institutions that influence positive change in society.
 It has a formal endowment strategy with well-set norms and clearly defined criteria that enable it to identify and appraise deserving institutions.
 The endowment portfolio includes Professional Assistance for Development Action (New Delhi), National Council of Applied Economic Research (New Delhi), Child Relief and You (Mumbai), Centre for Science and Environment (New Delhi) and Children's Book Trust (New Delhi).

 Emergency grants

 Tata Sons and Ratan Tata donated ₹1,500 crore to the PM CARES Fund to fight against the COVID-19 pandemic in India.

 Small grants

 The Sir Ratan Tata Small Grant Programme (SGP) was launched in 1998–99.
 These grants cater to the needs of small, welfare-oriented organisations, and those needing support to implement innovative ideas.
 It was later amended to accommodate the worthy larger organisations that needed funding for strategic planning, focused research activities, or strengthening internal systems.